-It gives us immense pleasure to congratulate you and your ward for the exemplary success at IITJEE 2012.
+It gives us immense pleasure to congratulate you and your ward for the exemplary success at IITJEE Advanced 2013.
 The Institute Student Mentorship Program (ISMP) would like to welcome you and your ward to one of the most prestigious institutes in India, IIT Bombay (IITB).
 As you might know, this institute has been home to some of the most distinguished personalities on the global map, and we look forward to developing many more such minds that will serve for the betterment of technology, our country and above all, mankind.

 We believe that, as well-informed parents, you should be familiarized with both the academic and the extra-curricular lifestyle of students at this institute and get an idea about the various opportunities that your child can get as well as the underlying responsibilities.
 The faculty at this institute strives hard to make sure that all the academic needs of each of their students are taken care of and also to make his/her stay here fruitful.
 However, there may be times when students require help, academic or otherwise, and we, at the ISMP see to it that these requirements are met promptly and in the best way possible.
 We would like you to extend your assistance for the same by simply making sure that you know a few things about this institute, to get a general idea of how things function here.
 This letter is written with the purpose of helping you understand the same.